matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    the authority part in generated URIs for a given user account.~~ Use `via=` in order to point to a homeserver in the closed federation.
-   The authority part may eventually be used for that but further discussion is needed on how clients should support without compromising privacy (see https://github.com/matrix-org/matrix-doc/pull/2312#discussion_r348960282 for the original concern).
+   The authority part may eventually be used for that but further discussion is needed on how clients should support it without compromising privacy (see https://github.com/matrix-org/matrix-doc/pull/2312#discussion_r348960282 for the original concern).